 New volunteers are welcome.
 Please complete and e-mail your application across to [email protected] and we will be in touch.
 There will be some on-line training to complete and a video call with Donna, our Volunteer Coordinator.
 Your role will be to spend quality time talking to someone who feels lonely or socially isolated, making sure they feel supported throughout these difficult times.

-Volunteering with over-55s who are lonely and/or socially isolated
+Volunteering with adults who are lonely and/or socially isolated

-Community Companions is a project to tackle isolation and depression in the over-55s, running in Central Bradford (BD1, BD2, BD3, BD5, BD7, BD8, BD9) and Baildon (BD17).
+Community Companions is a project to tackle isolation and depression in adults, running in Central Bradford (BD1, BD2, BD3, BD5, BD7, BD8, BD9) and Baildon (BD17).

 Are you able to give the gift of time?